muya/muya.github.io/_posts/2021/2021-06-19-wiremock-response-templating.md

 To keep it simple, we'll exclude authentication.

 If we're working on an app that **consumes** this API, we'd like to have it such that we don't have to interact with the actual system on which it's hosted.
-This could be an advantage in cases where the API is still in development, or in cases requests to the API are billed.
+This could be an advantage in cases where the API is still in development, or in cases requests to the API are billed 🤑🤑.

 The goal is to mock the API defined above, so that we can access it directly, e.g. from your localhost.
 For example, if the actual API is available at: